DebuggingaHopper/CapTech_Fitness-wellness_map/src/README.md

 ## The necessary Library for making a basic map

 So before anything, let's delve into the code of this program.
 I made this a flask application that essentially just shows the user an interactive map of the University.
-To Display said map, I had to use the folium library and write the following lines of code:
+To Display said map, I had to use the [Folium](https://python-visualization.github.io/folium/index.html) library and write the following lines of code:

 ```
 start_coords = (39.046900, -76.850400)